Electrician and Low Voltage Technician Job Preview and Expectations

 Low Voltage Technicians test, service, and maintain low voltage electronic and control systems equipment.
 Technicians are often divided into two categories: Voice Data Video technicians (or VDV techs), and Fire Life Safety technicians (or FLS techs).
 Voice Data Video technicians establish communications systems by installing, operating, and maintaining voice, data, and video telecommunications network circuits and equipment.
 Fire Life Safety technicians work on proprietary systems related to fire, life, and safety.

-Electricians' work is sometimes strenuous.
+Electricians' and low voltage technicians' work can sometimes be strenuous.
 They bend conduit, stand for long periods, and frequently work on ladders and scaffolds.
 Their working environment varies, depending on the type of job.
-Some may work in dusty, dirty, hot, or wet conditions, or in confined areas, ditches, or other uncomfortable places.
+Some may sometimes work in dusty, dirty, hot, or wet conditions; or in confined areas, ditches, or other uncomfortable places.
 Electricians risk injury from electrical shock, falls, and cuts; to avoid injuries, they must follow strict safety procedures.
-Some electricians may have to travel great distances to jobsites.
+Some electricians and low voltage technicians may have to travel to jobsites.